 You don’t have to spend a lot of money on the best media player for your PC.
 In fact, some of the best ones are free.
 They’ll make it easy for you to watch your favorite videos hassle-free.
-You can skip having to download a bunch of codes or plugins the way you would with those players that come with your PC and avoid having to troubleshoot every new file type you want to play.
+You can skip having to download a bunch of codes or plugins the way you would with the players that come with your PC and avoid having to troubleshoot every new file type you want to play.

 And, no matter your needs, you’ll find some of the best free media players just a click away.
 There are some straightforward ones that skip all the extras for easy use and ones that are a bit more advanced that offer all sorts of play settings and features.
 Whatever your needs are for one of these, you’ll be able to grab one for your computer without touching your wallet.

 At the moment, the open-source VLC Media Player is our top pick.
 This free video player has never failed us.
 It also is compatible with every OS, even if you’re using mobile ones such as iOS and Android.
-There are also a few of customization features available and it provides rock-solid performance no matter the file type.
+There are also a few customization features available and it provides rock-solid performance no matter the file type.

 But, that’s not the only one worth considering.
 We’ve gathered our top five choices and what makes them special so you can grab the one that most fits your needs.